nvidia-holoscan/holohub/.devcontainer/README.md

 ./dev_container vscode <application_name> [--language [cpp|python]]
 ```

 The `languge` argument is optional with `cpp` as default.
-This allows you to use a language-specific Dockerfile when available.
+This argument allows you to use a language-specific Dockerfile when available.

 ### Custom Base Image/Dockerfile

-The `./dev_container vscode` script can also launch a Dev Container using a custom base image and Dockerfile.
+The `./dev_container vscode` script can launch a Dev Container using a custom base image and Dockerfile.

 For example, if an application is designed for Holoscan 1.0 on NVIDIA IGX Orin with integrated GPU, you may want to use Holsocan 1.0.3 as the base image with iGPU support: